tz1/pikernomatic/README.md

 Then do ./buildall.sh and check the raspibuild/buildout directory for the replacements.

-getsource.sh creates the build directory and fetches the archives setupget.sh patches the fetched source (also needed after an update) Meant to be executed only once.
+getsource.sh creates the build directory and fetches the archives Meant to be executed only once.
+Note the --depth has been reduced to 50 since the raspicam is recent.
+To build for much older binaries, this might need to be increased.

+setupget.sh patches the fetched source (also needed after an update)

 update.sh will clean and reset the build trees then fetch any updates to the archives.
+(Note, this fails with fbtft, you need to "rm *.o" or manually reverse the symlink so it is at the root of the build pointing into linux/drivers/video/fbtft).

 buildall.sh will compile the kernel, modules, and extra modules (spi-dma, CAN, etc.).